gholler-sopra/hydrator-plugins/core-plugins/docs/Projection-transform.md

 | ---------- | ---- | ------ |
 | B          | int  | 10     |

-Similarly, the transfrom will first check if it should keep a field, and then rename it if configured to do so.
+Similarly, the transform will first check if it should keep a field, and then rename it if configured to do so.

 Use Case
 --------